lbryio/lbry.com/content/faq/searching.md

 order: 2
 ---

-Searching for content on the LBRY Desktop and Android apps is easy.
+Searching for content on the LBRY apps is easy!
 We'll start with lbry.tv and Desktop first, then cover [Android below](#android).

 ### Searching on Desktop and lbry.tv